Skip to main content

 Citation

-Harumi, S. (2002).
-The use of silence by Japanese EFL learners
+Harumi, S. (2001, November).
+The use of silence by Japanese EFL learners.
+Presented at Pan-Asian Conference at JALT 2001, the 27th Annual International conference, Kitakyushu

 Acceptance Date Apr 13, 2002